UnagiLogic/UnagiLogic.github.io/README.md

 # UnagiLogic.github.io
 This is a goal I'm working on.
+I'm using the Readme as a Developers Log to showcase and record.

-I'm gonna keep track of what I've done in here just for Fun
+I'm gonna keep track of what I've done in here just for fun.

 11/12/2023
 I made my Git Repository following the instructions found here https://pages.github.com/